 We have limited manufacturing experience.
-In order to continue to commercialize ONPATTRO, continue to develop our current product candidates, apply for regulatory approvals and, if approved, commercialize future products, including givosiran, we will need to develop, contract for, or otherwise arrange for the necessary manufacturing capabilities.
-Historically, our internal manufacturing capabilities were limited to small-scale production of material for use in in vitro and in vivo experiments that is not required to be produced under current good manufacturing practice, or cGMP, standards.
+In order to continue to commercialize ONPATTRO and GIVLAARI, continue to develop our current product candidates, including vutrisiran, apply for regulatory approvals and, if approved, commercialize future products, including lumasiran, we will need to develop, contract for, or otherwise arrange for the necessary manufacturing capabilities.
+Historically, our internal manufacturing capabilities were limited to small-scale production of material for use in in vitro and in vivo experiments that is not required to be produced under cGMP standards.
 During 2012, we developed cGMP capabilities and processes for the manufacture of patisiran formulated bulk drug product for late stage clinical trial use and commercial supply.
-In addition, in April 2016, we completed our purchase of a parcel of land in Norton, Massachusetts, where we are constructing a cGMP manufacturing facility for drug substance for clinical and commercial use.
+In addition, in April 2016, we completed our purchase of a parcel of land in Norton, Massachusetts, where we are completing construction and qualification of a cGMP manufacturing facility for drug substance for clinical and, eventually, commercial use.

-We may manufacture limited quantities of clinical trial materials ourselves, but otherwise we currently rely on third parties to manufacture the drug substance and finished product we will require for any clinical trials that we initiate and to support the commercial launch of ONPATTRO and any of our other product candidates, including givosiran.
+We may manufacture limited quantities of clinical trial materials ourselves, but otherwise we currently rely on third parties to manufacture the drug substance and finished product we will require for any clinical trials that we initiate and to support the commercial supply of ONPATTRO, GIVLAARI and any of our other product candidates, including lumasiran.
 There are a limited number of manufacturers that supply synthetic siRNAs.
-We currently rely on a limited number of contract manufacturing organizations, or CMOs, for our supply of synthetic siRNAs.
+We currently rely on a limited number of CMOs for our supply of synthetic siRNAs.
 For example, in July 2015, we amended our manufacturing services agreement with Agilent, to provide for Agilent to supply, subject to any conflicting obligations under our third-party agreements, a specified percentage of the active pharmaceutical ingredients required for certain of our product candidates in clinical development, as well as other products the parties may agree upon in the future.
-We currently rely on Agilent to supply the active pharmaceutical ingredient to support the commercial supply of ONPATTRO and in March 2018, we entered into a manufacturing services agreement with Agilent for such commercial supply.
+We currently rely on Agilent to supply the active pharmaceutical ingredient to support the commercial supply of ONPATTRO and GIVLAARI, and we have entered into a manufacturing services agreement with Agilent for such supply of ONPATTRO and are finalizing an agreement for the commercial supply of GIVLAARI.
 There are risks inherent in pharmaceutical manufacturing that could affect the ability of our CMOs, including Agilent, to meet our delivery time requirements or provide adequate amounts of material to meet our needs.
 Included in these risks are potential synthesis and purification failures and/or contamination during the manufacturing process, as well as other issues with the CMO's facility and ability to comply with the applicable manufacturing requirements, which could result in unusable product and cause delays in our manufacturing timelines and ultimately delay our clinical trials and potentially put at risk commercial supply, as well as result in additional expense to us.
 To fulfill our siRNA requirements, we will likely need to secure alternative suppliers of synthetic siRNAs and such alternative suppliers are limited and may not be readily available, or we may be unable to enter into agreements with them on reasonable terms and in a timely manner.
 As noted above, in order to ensure long-term supply capabilities for our RNAi therapeutics, we are developing our own capabilities to manufacture drug substance for clinical and commercial use.